l7mp/stunner/README.md

   WebRTC media plane.
 Using STUNner a WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a *single* UDP port for *all* your media.

-* **No reliance on external services for NAT traversal.** Can't afford a decent [hosted TURN service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
-Can't get a decent audio/video quality because the third-party TURN service poses a bottleneck?
+* **No reliance on external services for NAT traversal.** Can't afford a [hosted TURN service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
+Can't get decent audio/video quality because the third-party TURN service poses a bottleneck?
 STUNner can be deployed into the same cluster as the rest of your WebRTC infrastructure, and any WebRTC client can connect to it directly without the use of *any* external STUN/TURN service whatsoever, apart